jperrela/iliad-wind-turbine-damage-dataset/README.md

-# ILIAD Windmill Damage Dataset
+# ILIAD Wind Turbine Damage Dataset

 ## Overview

-The **ILIAD Windmill Damage Dataset** is a curated collection of annotated images of wind turbine blades exhibiting external damage such as cracks, erosion, and delamination.
+The **ILIAD Wind Turbine Damage Dataset** is a curated collection of annotated images of wind turbine blades exhibiting external damage such as cracks, erosion, and delamination.
 It was created to support research in **computer vision**, **structural health monitoring**, **UAV-based inspections**, and **predictive maintenance** for wind energy systems.

 ### Key Features
 - **Dataset** of wind turbine blades images with visible damage.